 Color Doppler echo in Aortic Regurgitation (AR).
 Left panel shows the Doppler tracing from the left ventricular outflow tract (LVOT) with the tongue shaped upward AR jet and the conical downward jet of forward flow in the LVOT.
 Right panel from the apical five chamber view shows the mosaic AR jet from the aortic valve into the LVOT and well into left ventricular cavity.
 The continuous wave Doppler cursor can be seen across the LVOT.

-Peripheral signs of aortic regurgitation are mostly due to the high stroke volume and high pulse pressure.
+Peripheral signs of AR are mostly due to the high stroke volume and high pulse pressure.
+They are noted in severe AR (free AR).
 These are features of aortic run off and can occur in other situations of aortic run off like a ruptured sinus of Valsalva into right atrium.

 Arterial pulsations in the retina: Normally there are only venous pulsations visible on the ocular fundus.
 In aortic regurgitation, retinal arterial pulsations are visible.
 This is known as Becker’s sign.

 Muller’s sign: Systolic pulsations of the uvula in aortic regurgitation.